 #9 Peacock TV

 Peacock TV is a subscription service that brings NBC's best content to subscribers.
 It includes all NBC-owned shows and movies, lifestyle content, and access to some live sports streams.
-Its biggest trait is the amount and broadness of the content it's got while being available at a relatively low-cost price.
+Its biggest trait is the amount and broadness of its content while being available at a relatively low price.

 The Peacock TV Plans: (all prices are in USD)